 Note: SEC-related fees are not collected during the annual Renewal Program.
 See the IARD Firm System Processing Fees for more information.

-The last day to submit form filings or renewal payment in 2020 is December 26, from 8 a.m. to 6 p.m.
-Eastern Time.
-Failure to submit the necessary renewal payment by this day may result in your firm failing to renew for 2021 and result in you not being able to conduct business on January 1, 2021.
+The last day to submit form filings or renewal payment in 2023 is Dec.
+26 from 5 a.m. to 6 p.m.
+ET.
+Failure to submit the necessary renewal payment by this day may result in your firm failing to renew for 2024 and result in you not being able to conduct business on Jan.
+1, 2024.
 See the IARD/PFRD Availability Calendar for complete information.